S-Temple/ChessCLI/README.md

 ```
 This design allows each type of peice to handle what are valid moves for themselves.

-2. The Board is essentially a array of arrays 8 by 8 with methods for managing the Locations, resetting the board and general state of the board.
+2. The Board is essentially a array of arrays, 8 by 8 of Piece(s) with methods for resetting the board and managing general state of the board.
+As the Board monitors state this is where checks for collisions between peices occur.

-3. The entrypoint Main controls game flow and instantiates the ChesseCLI class that manages system in and validates inputs.
+3. The entrypoint Main controls game flow and instantiates the ChesseCLI class that manages system in calls and validates inputs.